petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-the-objects-model-builder.md

 ![Use the Model Builder GUI to design complex data structures.](./using-the-objects-model-builder/images/01.png)

 !!! note
-    For Liferay 7.4 2023.Q4+/GA102+, you must also have the *Object Folder > View* permissions to access the Objects UI.
+    For Liferay 7.4 2023.Q4+/GA102+, you must have *Object Folder > View* permissions to access the Objects UI.
 See [Objects Application Permissions](../objects-application-permissions.md) for more information.

 To access the Model Builder view,